 In some cases, additional tests may be needed to rule out other potential causes of colitis or to confirm the diagnosis of stress colitis.
 These tests may include:

 In conclusion, stress colitis in dogs is a manageable condition triggered by stress and characterized by inflammation of the colon.
 Key signs include diarrhea with mucus or blood, frequent bowel movements, and abdominal discomfort.
 Preventing stress colitis involves minimizing stressors, maintaining a consistent dietary routine, and using probiotics.
-Treatment options include a bland diet, fiber supplements, and possibly antibiotics.
+Treatment options include a bland diet, fibre supplements, and possibly antibiotics.
+If you have any questions or are concerned about your dog, please contact your veterinarian.